javigp2002/spatial_sdk/README.md

 1. **Passthrough Camera API** – access the forward-facing cameras on the Quest 3 and Quest 3S for livestreaming or CV inference.
 2. **ML Kit Object Tracking** – perform realtime on-device detection and labeling of objects in the user's field-of-view.
-3. **Llama 3.2 11B Vision Invocation** - utilize Meta AI as a cloud service to get more in-depth details of an object detected in the user's surroundings.

 More in-depth documentation on the implementation of key features within the app can be found in the official Horizon documentation [here](https://developers.meta.com/horizon/documentation/spatial-sdk/spatial-sdk-scanner-overview).
 Some of the implementations in this project are considered proof-of-concept, and may require additional functionality or development before integrating into a production app.